jphmrst/PLC/src/plc/fp/Naturals.lagda.md

 _ = refl
 ```

-Agda knows how to
-compute the value of `2 + 3`, and so can immediately
+Agda knows how to compute the value of `2 + 3`, and so can immediately
 check it is the same as `5`.
-A binary relation is said to be _reflexive_
+A binary relation is said to be
-if every value relates to itself.
-Evidence that a value is equal to
+_reflexive_ if every value relates to itself.
+Evidence that Agda can
-itself is written `refl`.
+use evaluation to show that a value is equal to itself is written
+`refl`.

 In the chains of equations, all Agda checks is that each term
 simplifies to the same value.
-If we jumble the equations, omit lines, or
+If we jumble the equations, omit lines,
-add extraneous lines it will still be accepted.
-It's up to us to write
+or add extraneous lines it will still be accepted.
+It's up to us to
-the equations in an order that makes sense to the reader.
+write the equations in an order that makes sense to a human reader.

-Here `2 + 3 ≡ 5` is a type, and the chains of equations (and also
-`refl`) are terms of the given type; alternatively, one can think of
-each term as _evidence_ for the assertion `2 + 3 ≡ 5`.
-This duality
+There is a striking resemblence between the way we wrote function
+definitions like `_+_`, `_∨_`, and `not`, and the way write these
+examples and the evidence to justify them.
+Both have a signature
+declaring a name and its use.
+Both then have a binding with more
+details about the name.
+This resemblance is no coincidence!
+There is
+a deep connection between the programming view of types and
+computation, and the logical view of claims and justfying evidence.
-of interpretation---of a type as a proposition, and of a term as
+This duality of interpretation — of a type as a proposition, and of a
-evidence---is central to how we formalise concepts in Agda, and will
+term as evidence — is central to how we formalise concepts in Agda,
-be a running theme throughout this book.
+and will be a running theme throughout this book.

 Note that when we use the word _evidence_ it is nothing equivocal.
 It
 is not like testimony in a court which must be weighed to determine